-Sebeka Elementary will use benchmarks from the Fastbridge assessments during the fall, winter and spring.
+Sebeka Elementary will use benchmarks from the FastBridge assessments during the fall, winter and spring.
 The benchmark scores will increase during the school year to act as a guide for the teacher to determine proficiency.
-Data retreats will be held in September, January, and May with the teachers and administrator(s) to review the Fastbridge benchmarks and resulting data from students' assessments.
+Professional Development time will be held in October, February, and May with the teachers and administrator(s) to review the FastBridge benchmarks and resulting data from students' assessments.

-Diagnostic assessments will be given for those individual students who do not meet the benchmarks on the DIBELS assessments.
+Diagnostic assessments will be given for those individual students who do not meet the benchmarks on the FastBridge assessments.
 Teacher discretion will be used when student scores are very close to the score needed for proficiency, either above or below.
 These students will be monitored closely.
 Additionally, students who continue to struggle will be brought to our Teachers Assisting Teachers (TAT) team in order to plan best practices for the individual learner and put an intervention plan in place before moving toward any kind of formal assessment plan for special services.